knulli-cfw/knulli.org/docs/configure/customization/bezel-decorations.md

 ## The default bezel decoration set

 Unlike Batocera, KNULLI supports bezel sets with bezels for **more than one** resolution/aspect ratio.
-Consequently, KNULLI comes with a default bezel decoration set called **Default-KNULLI** which contains bezels for 4:3 **and** 16:9 screens.
-If you activate it, you will have bezel decorations on the built-in screen of your device and you will also have bezel decorations when connecting your device to a TV via HDMI.
+Consequently, KNULLI already comes with a default bezel decoration set called **Default-KNULLI**.
+Default-KNULLI contains bezels for 4:3, 1:1, **and** 16:9 screens!
+If you enable it, you will have bezel decorations on the built-in screen of your device and you will also have bezel decorations when connecting your device to a TV via HDMI.

-The default bezel decoration set is based on the default Batocera bezel decoration set for 16:9 screens.
-However, in includes some additional 4:3 bezel decorations to make the set work for the built-in 4:3 screen of your handheld device, too.
+Default-KNULLI contains

+* 16:9 bezels from the original Batocera bezel set "Console".
+* 4:3 bezels by Batocera, [antiKk](https://github.com/antiKk), [drkhrse](https://github.com/drkhrse), [mugwomp93](https://github.com/mugwomp93), and [nvitaterna](https://github.com/nvitaterna).
+* 1:1 bezels by Batocera, [Ifan](https://forums.libretro.com/t/dosbox-overlay/19236), and [Vidnez](https://github.com/Vidnez).

 You can learn more about the default bezel set from its [GitHub repository](https://github.com/chrizzo-hb/knulli-bezels).

-!!! warning "No support for 1:1 screens, yet"

-    The **Default-KNULLI** bezel set currently does **not** support screens with a **1:1** aspect ratio.
-Consequently, the **Default-KNULLI** bezel set does **not** work on devices with a 1:1 screen like the Anbernic RG CubeXX.

 ## Apply bezel decorations